10 richest female tennis players in 2023

 – Who is the richest female tennis player in 2023?

-Jessica Pegula is the richest female tennis player in 2023 with an enormous net worth of USD 6.7 billion.
+Jessica Pegula is the richest female tennis player in 2023 with an enormous net worth of USD 6.7 billion (INR 55,582 CRORE APPROX.).

 – How much is Serena Williams’ salary?